waynehoggett/AzureHackathons/2 - GitOps with Azure DevOps and GitHub/Challenges/Azure/1.2/readme.md

 ## Before you begin

 * Check out the detailed setup guide [here](/Setup/readme.md)
-* Every challenge is dependant on the previous challenges, make sure you work through them in order
+* Every challenge is dependent on the previous challenges, make sure you work through them in order
 * Don't leave your team mates behind!
 See if anyone else needs a hand before you start a new challenge

 ## Overview